enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/trigger_items.md

 ```

 While the [Wand](^trickster:basics/wand) is the most common, and most versatile, way of quickly casting spells, it is not the only one available.
-Described here are several alternative options that are worth considering.
+Other items may cast their inscribed spell upon certain criteria being met.
+These items and their criteria are described here.

 ;;;;;

 <|page-title@lavender:book_components|title=Warrior's Rage|>On tools and melee weapons,
 the Warrior's Rage executes the inscribed spell when bringing harm to an entity.
-The targeted entity received as the first argument.
+The targeted entity is received as the first argument.

 ;;;;;